Dosage form: injection, solution

-Adverse renal effects, as demonstrated by the presence of casts, cells, or protein in the urine or by rising BUN, NPN, serum creatinine or oliguria, have been reported.
-They occur more frequently in patients treated for longer periods or with larger dosages than recommended.
+Adverse renal effects, as demonstrated by the presence of casts, cells or protein in the urine or by rising BUN, NPN, serum creatinine or oliguria, have been reported.
+They occur more frequently in patients with a history of renal impairment (especially if dialysis is required) and in patients treated for longer periods or with larger doses than recommended.

-Serious adverse effects on both vestibular and auditory branches of the eighth nerve have been reported, primarily in patients with renal impairment (especially if dialysis is required), and in patients on high doses and/or prolonged therapy.
-Symptoms include dizziness, vertigo, tinnitus, roaring in the ears and hearing loss, which, as with other aminoglycosides, may be irreversible.
+Serious adverse effects on both vestibular and auditory branches of the eighth nerve have been reported, primarily in patients with renal impairment (especially if hemodialysis is required) and in patients on high doses and/or prolonged therapy.
+Symptoms include dizziness, vertigo, tinnitus, roaring in the ears and also hearing loss, which, as with the other aminoglycosides, may be irreversible.
 Hearing loss is usually manifested initially by diminution of high-tone acuity.
 Other factors which may increase the risk of toxicity include excessive dosage, dehydration and previous exposure to other ototoxic drugs.

-Note: The risk of toxic reactions is low in neonates, infants and children with normal renal function who do not receive Gentamicin Injection at higher doses or for longer periods of time than recommended.
+NOTE: The risk of toxic reactions is low in patients with normal renal function who did not receive Gentamicin Sulfate at higher doses or for longer periods of time than recommended.

-While local tolerance of Gentamicin Injection is generally excellent, there has been an occasional report of pain at the injection site.
+While the local tolerance of Gentamicin Sulfate is generally excellent, there has been an occasional report of pain at the injection site.
 Subcutaneous atrophy or fat necrosis suggesting local irritation has been reported rarely.

-In the event of overdose or toxic reactions, hemodialysis may aid in the removal of gentamicin from the blood, and is especially important if renal function is, or becomes, compromised.
+In the event of overdosage or toxic reactions, hemodialysis may aid in the removal of gentamicin from the blood, and is especially important if renal function is, or becomes compromised.
 The rate of removal of gentamicin is considerably less by peritoneal dialysis than it is by hemodialysis.
-In the newborn infant, exchange transfusions may also be considered.

-Gentamicin Injection may be given intramuscularly or intravenously.
+Gentamicin injection may be given IM or IV.
 The patient’s pretreatment body weight should be obtained for calculation of correct dosage.
 The dosage of aminoglycosides in obese patients should be based on an estimate of the lean body mass.
 It is desirable to limit the duration of treatment with aminoglycosides to short term.

-It is desirable to measure periodically both peak and trough serum concentrations of gentamicin when feasible during therapy to assure adequate but not excessive drug levels.
-For example, the peak concentration (at 30 to 60 minutes after intramuscular injection) is expected to be in the range of 3 to 5 mcg/mL.
-When monitoring peak concentrations after intramuscular or intravenous administration, dosage should be adjusted so that prolonged levels above 12 mcg/mL are avoided.
+It is desirable to measure both peak and trough serum concentrations of gentamicin to determine the adequacy and safety of the dosage.
+When such measurements are feasible, they should be carried out periodically during therapy to assure adequate but not excessive drug levels.
+For example, the peak concentration (at 30 to 60 minutes after IM injection) is expected to be in the range of 4 to 6 mcg/mL.
+When monitoring peak concentrations after IM or IV administration, dosage should be adjusted so that prolonged levels above 12 mcg/mL are avoided.
 When monitoring trough concentrations (just prior to the next dose), dosage should be adjusted so that levels above 2 mcg/mL are avoided.
-Determination of the adequacy of a serum level for a particular patient must take into consideration the susceptibility of the causative organism, the severity of the infection, and the status of the patient’s host-defense mechanisms.
+Determination of the adequacy of a serum level for a particular patient must take into consideration the susceptibility of the causative organism, the severity of the infection and the status of the patient’s host-defense mechanisms.